- Important Information about Procedures for Opening a New Account

 A telephone transfer of funds from this account to another account with us, if otherwise arranged for or permitted, may be made by the same persons and under the same conditions generally applicable to withdrawals made in writing.
 Limitations on the number of telephonic transfers from a savings account, if any, are described elsewhere.

-Any written notice you give us is effective when we actually receive it, and it must be given to us according to the specific delivery instructions provided elsewhere, if any.
-We must receive it in time to have a reasonable opportunity to act on it.
-If the notice is regarding a check or other item, you must give us sufficient information to be able to identify the check or item, including the precise check or item number, amount, date and payee.
-Written notice we give you is effective when it is deposited in the United States Mail with proper postage and addressed to your mailing address we have on file.
+Any written notice you give us is effective when we actually receive it, and it must be given to us according to the specific d livery instructions provided elsewhere, if any.
+We must receive any notice in time to have a reasonable opportunity to act on it.
+If a notice is regarding a check or other item, you must give us sufficient information to be able to identify the check or it m, including the precise check or item number, amount, date and payee.
+Notice we give you via the United States Mail is effective when it is deposited in the United States Mail with proper postage and addressed to your mailing address we currently have on file.
+Notice we give you through your email of record, or other electronic method to which you agreed, will be treated as delivered to you when sent.
 Notice to any of you is notice to all of you.

 You agree that the time you have to examine your statement and report to us will depend on the circumstances, but will not, in any circumstance, exceed a total of 30 days from when the statement is first sent or made available to you.